andre-lx/grafana-prometheus-influxdb-kubernetes/README.md

 # Note

 This project is an example of the current stack.
-You will need to configure the files to match your system and configuration.
+You will need to change the files to match your environment and system.

-If you need any help, open an issue, and I will try to help you making this work.
+If you need any help pelase open an issue, and I will try to help you making this work.

+This stack is currently working with +500 hosts, running the ceph_exporter, node_exporter, lustre_exporter, gpu_exporter, ...